IBMDeveloperUK/Containers-101/3_Working_inside_containers/README.md

 `update list_items set complete='Y' where id=8 or id=9;`

 If we now look at the state of the list_items in the `work` list we can see that list_items 8 and 9 are now marked as complete.
+To exit MySQL and the container, type the command `exit` twice (The first time should responde with "Bye" and the second with "exit").

 Congratulations!
 You now know how to start an interactive shell within a running container, copy data inside a container and make changes inside a container.
 Continue on to the next exercise to learn how to persist data with containers.